New Adam New Eve

-"New Adam New Eve" is the sixth episode of the second series of Space: 1999 (and the 30th episode overall of the programme).
+"New Adam New Eve" is the tenth episode of the second series of Space: 1999 (and the 34th episode overall of the programme).
 The screenplay was written by Terence Feely; the director was Charles Crichton.
 The final shooting script is dated 29 April 1976.
 Live action filming took place Wednesday, 2 June 1976 through Friday 18 June 1976.
+The episode was first broadcast in the UK on 9 October 1976, having previously aired on KRON-TV, San Francisco on 2 October 1976.

 Plot

 The Moon is rocked by turbulence.
 After it subsides, the crew of Moonbase Alpha see a robed figure striding through space towards them.
 Materialising in Command Center, the humanoid introduces himself as Magus – the one true God.
 Commander Koenig is sceptical, even after Magus demonstrates his powers by conjuring up a banquet and reducing an empty Eagle to molten metal.

 Magus has come to guide the Alphans to a new Garden of Eden where humankind can begin again.
 He shows them a planet hidden by the turbulence – New Earth – and orders Koenig, Dr Russell, Maya and Controller Verdeschi to come to the surface.
 They board an Eagle and are instantly transported to a lush, fertile glade.

 When Koenig suggests bringing down survey teams, Magus replies that no one can join them.
 The four Alphans are his Adams and Eves, progenitors of a new and improved humanity.
 He pair-bonds Koenig with Maya and Russell with Verdeschi.
 To prevent infidelity, he encases the couples in invisible bubbles; each Alphan can touch only his or her mate.
 Dissolving the Eagle, he orders them never to leave the glade, then vanishes.

 Night falls, and the Alphans hear howls.
 Straying beyond the glade, they see ape-like creatures attacking a deformed humanoid.
 Magus' face appears in the sky and drives back the Alphans with lightning bolts.
 The next morning, Magus returns in the flesh and chastises the Alphans for their disobedience.
 He creates a force field to keep them inside the glade.